mail us | mail this page

 We now need to translate our update policy into an Access Control List (ACL) using OpenLDAP's slapd.conf access to directives.

 Controlling access to the personal addressbook is a very complex update and is described in mind-numbing detail.
-The ACLs used in the example are the same as those described in the preceding link with the exception that we have added ACL8A to control access to the equipment group which should provide light relief after the previous reading.
+The ACLs used in the example are the same as those described in the preceding link with the exception that we have added ACL8A to control access to the equipment group which should provide light relief after reading about the previous ACLs.

 The sample below shows our original slapd.conf sample modified to include our Access Control Policy.